python3statement/pycon-2017/proposal.md

 --------------------------------

-We'll dive into various solutions that could be or have to be used (as of mid 2016) to release a python 3 only package.
-While it is possible to tag wheels as being Python 3 only, a Python 2 installation with pip `<9.0` will consider the latest `.tar.gz` of a package are the "most recent" and compatible with Python 2, thus breaking user system after upgrade, – at best – on install, at worst during runtime.
+We'll dive into various solutions that could be or have to be used (as of mid 2016) to release a Python 3 only package.
+While it is possible to tag wheels as being Python 3 only, a Python 2 installation with pip `<9.0` will consider the latest `.tar.gz` of a package as the "most recent version".
+It will treat it as compatible with Python 2, thereby breaking users' systems after they upgrade (without any warning being given).
+Worse, if even one  dependency upgrades in this manner, that will still be enough to break users' systems.

+Several workarounds are possible.
+This includes (META: we should give examples for each)
-Several workaround are possible, from deploying a meta-package with conditional requirement, uploading wheel only packages or relaying on little-known-and-not-really-a-feature of oldest pip versions.
+    - deploying a meta-package with conditional requirements
+    - uploading wheel only packages
+    - changing your package name
+    - using a little-known feature (that is not really a feature) of oldest pip versions.

-It's easier now !
+It's easier now!
-    - Use setuptools > 24.3, this allows you to set the `python_requires` medatada.
+    - Use setuptools > 24.3, this allows you to set the `python_requires` metadata.
     - Add a `python_requires` to your `setup.py`
-    - Use (and have your users use pip 9.0+ it understand `python_requires`
+    - Use (and have your users use) pip 9.0+, because it understand `python_requires`

-Of course there will always be case where one of the above requirement will not be true on user machine.
+There will always be cases where one of the above requirements will not be true on some users' machines, particularly if they do not upgrade their pip.
+But, this is why it is even more important to encourage Python 2 users to upgrade their pip version to 9.0+.

-Regardless of the failures it is _critical_ to provide users with the right error messages _and solution_.
-Providing _early_ warnings to regular library users that things are about to change is helpful to reduce the dissatisfaction from users and flow of bug report to your dev team post-transition.
+Regardless of the failures it is _critical_ to provide users with the right error messages and _solutions_ to the problems that arise.
+Providing _early_ warnings to regular library users that things are soon to change helps helpful reduce user surprise and dissatisfaction, which should also stem the flow of the inevitable compatibility related bug reports.

 3. Under the Hood – Updating the Python Packaging stack